 What is a pyramid scheme?

 A pyramid scheme is another scam based on recruiting more participants to a particular business, these types of businesses are marked as MLM ( Multi-Level Marketing) programs.

-Without recruiting, Pyramid scheme collapses so easy and fail.
+Without recruiting, the Pyramid scheme collapses so easily and fails.

 There are a lot of legitimate businesses that rely on using on pyramid scheme style business, they have their own tools and products their recruiters trust and use to get more participants but they have to be so hard on sales and use different pitch sales tactics to be able to get more members and eventually get paid.